TrellixVulnTeam/swahilipython_SCMU/Doc/library/formatter.rst

 .. method:: formatter.add_flowing_data(data)

    Provide data which should be formatted with collapsed whitespace.
-Whitespace from preceding and successive calls to :meth:`add_flowing_data` is considered as well when the whitespace collapse is performed.
+Whitespace kutoka preceding and successive calls to :meth:`add_flowing_data` is considered as well when the whitespace collapse is performed.
 The data which is passed to this method is expected to be word-wrapped by the output device.
 Note that any word-wrapping still must be performed by the writer object due to the need to